rh17983/Failure-Predictor-PREVENT/Readme.md

 Location: resources/anomalies folder.

-5. Localization of the failures by requesting Anomaly Ranker server
+5. Localization of the failures by requesting the Anomaly Ranker server

 Input data: